fepitre/qubes-builderv2/README.md

 - `bin` --- binaries (`.exe`, `.dll`, `.sys` and all files that can be PE-signed)
 - `inc` --- devel header files that are dependencies for other components
 - `lib` --- linker libraries that are dependencies for other components

+`skip-test-sign` option can be specified to provide a list of binaries that should not be signed with a test key (only used for the final installer binary currently, since the self-signed certificate is in the installer itself so the binary can't be verified if test-signed).

 Inside each top level, it defines what plugin entry points like `rpm`, `deb`, and `source` will take as input.
 Having both `PACKAGE_SET` and